stefanofa/awesome/TOPICS.md

 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.

+*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
+Accessible.
+Customizable.
+Open Source.

+*   [facebook/react](https://github.com/facebook/react) - The library for web and native user interfaces.

+*   [recharts/recharts](https://github.com/recharts/recharts) - Redefined chart library built with React and D3

 ## ui-components

-*   [rorkai/21st](https://github.com/rorkai/21st) - npm for design engineers: curated collection of best shadcn ui style react tailwind components, blocks and hooks
+*   [rorkai/21st](https://github.com/rorkai/21st) - npm for design engineers: largest marketplace of shadcn/ui-based React Tailwind components, blocks and hooks

 *   [chakra-ui/zag](https://github.com/chakra-ui/zag) - Finite state machines for building accessible design systems and UI components.
 Works with modern frameworks, and even just Vanilla JS